nullstack/nullstack.github.io/articles/context-page.md

 The status key will be raised with the HTTP response.

-The page status will be modified to 500 and receive another render pass if the page raise an exception while rendering
+The page status will be modified to 500 and receive another render pass if the page raise an exception while rendering.

+The status of [server functions](/server-functions) responses will be set to the *page.status*.

 ```jsx
 import Nullstack from 'nullstack';